-A proposed class action lawsuit filed in California against Blue Buffalo Pet Products, Inc. alleges that the dog food manufacturer knowingly makes, markets, and sells dog food contaminated with material and significant levels of lead.
+A proposed class action lawsuit filed in California against Blue Buffalo Pet Products, Inc. alleged that the dog food manufacturer knowingly made, marketed, and sold dog food contaminated with material and significant levels of lead.

 The 24-page lawsuit was filed after the plaintiff claimed his dog, a 4-year old Cocker Spaniel/Poodle mix, experienced kidney disease and ultimately kidney failure as a result of ingesting the Blue Buffalo dog food products as his primary source of food.

-The class action suit seeks to cover consumers in the United States who purchased any of the following dog food for household use (not for resale) between July 1, 2013 and the present:
+The class action suit sought to cover consumers in the United States who purchased any of the following dog food for household use (not for resale) between July 1, 2013 and the present: